Banner-Z/G-SPEED/README.md

 # G-SPEED
-the official repository of paper "G-SPEED: General SParse Efficient Editing MoDel"
+The official repository of paper "G-SPEED: General SParse Efficient Editing MoDel".

+The codes, datasets and checkpoints are coming soon.